 The teacher plays games that encourage the children to remember lists of several items.

-Example: The teacher gives a list of animals and asks the child to recall what words were mentioned.
+Example: The teacher gives a list of animal’s names and asks the child to recall what words were mentioned.

 The teacher can give some instructions and ask the children to repeat them before they follow them.